 All cards should start face down.
 Each time the user takes a turn, they click on two cards.
 When a card is clicked, the pictures should be revealed.
 If the user gets a pair of cards with the same picture, the cards remain face-up.
 If the user's selected cards are different, they should return to face down.
 When all the cards are face up, the user has won.
 The object of the game is to find all the pairs in as few turns as possible.

 If you'd like to try this prompt with images instead of numbers or words, you will need to use

 image-loader, which we haven't covered yet.
-See the following lesson for more information.
+See the lesson on Managing Images with webpack for more information.

 This prompt takes the challenge level up another notch.
 Create a version of the game Simon.
 In Simon, the game generates a sequence of colored lights for you to mirror.
 It starts out simple; first only one color, then if you get that right then you have to remember 2 colors.
 The sequence does not change every time, it just gets longer and longer.

 For example, here is a sequence of turns: